rachelgu1/darwin-dcsa.github.io/content/punts.md

 <!-- <li>For Raven account holders/ if you have a CRSID:<br> -->
 <!-- NOTE, signup is closed for the 2019/2020 season.
 Please DO NOT SIGNUP unless directed to do so by the Admiral of the -->
 <!-- Punts.
 We will open the signup again early next year!</li> -->
-<b>Important, make sure to complete the form all the way and press the submit button at the end, after completing the Paypal payment.</b> Without submitting the form, you are not in the data base and we don't have a record of your signup!
+<strong><b>Important, make sure to complete the form all the way and press the submit button at the end, after completing the Paypal payment.
+Without submitting the form, you are not in the data base and we don't have a record of your signup!
+It can take up to 24hrs before your signup is processed.
+Until then, you might not be able to make bookings on the booking platform.</b></strong>
 Note that you don't need to have a PayPal account in order to pay for the membership.
 You can pay on the PayPal portal with a debit card, using the Checkout as Guest button.
 Sign up through <a href="https://docs.google.com/forms/d/e/1FAIpQLSdROMaTJCwffXdOCvyxVIoTKCjjyYmpyPpQnmP2P2S8cxlXIg/viewform?usp=sf_link">the online registration form</a></ul></li>